-Note that every potential offer will have a unique interest rate, monthly payment, and loan repayment term requirement.
-Each loan may also contain a differing origination fee or another setup charge.
+Note that every potential offer will have a unique interest rate, payment amount, and repayment term.
+Each loan offer may also contain a differing origination fee or another setup charge.
 Study each offer carefully before choosing the best one for you.

-At this stage, all short term loan offers are tentative.
-You’ll still have to undergo a full credit check to give the loan company of your choice access to your credit report.
-As long as there’s nothing substantial on your credit report that differs from the information gathered during your soft credit pull, you’ll get your bad credit loan.
+At this stage, all loan offers are tentative.
+You’ll still have to undergo a full credit check to give the lender access to your credit report.
+As long as there’s nothing substantial in your credit history that differs from the information gathered during your soft credit pull, you’ll get your bad credit loan.

-If you accept an offer, the network will forward you to the lender’s website where you will complete the loan agreement.
-The direct loan provider will then initiate an electronic funds transfer to your bank account.
+If you accept an offer, the network will forward you to the lender’s website, where you will complete the online loan agreement.
+The loan provider will then initiate an electronic funds transfer to your bank account.

-To qualify, you must be at least 18 years old and a U.S. citizen or permanent resident with proof of at least $1,000 in monthly after-tax income.
-You must also have a checking account in your name and provide work and home phone numbers, as well as a valid email address.
+To qualify, you must be at least 18 years old and a US citizen or permanent resident with proof of at least $1,000 in monthly after-tax income.
+You must also have a bank account in your name and provide work and home phone numbers, as well as a valid email address.

 Mixed Reviews Paint a Confusing Picture

 Although CashUSA.com has its fair share of negative ratings and reviews across the internet, few reviewers were upset about the network’s service.
-Almost everyone who provided a review had received the loan that he or she needed at an agreeable loan term.
+Almost everyone who provided a review had received the loan they needed with an agreeable loan term.